 I have worked with national, international, and New York Times bestselling novelists and nonfiction writers; finalists for and winners of prestigious awards and fellowships; senior academics; high-profile celebrities; and professional experts.

 I've been a featured speaker at Bindercon NYC and other events, and I teach a popular Catapult class.

-I was born in the United Kingdom, but now I live in San Francisco with my husband and the other love of my life: our pug, Charlie.
+I was born in the United Kingdom, and now I live in San Francisco with my husband and the other love of my life—our pug, Charlie (left).